navikt/knada-decorators/profile-watcher/README.md

 * PodDefaults - Ensure that each notebook has necessary addons related to NAV
 * Secrets - Credentials for Github Package Registry
-* Configmaps - Creates the caBundle configmaps
+* Configmaps - Creates the JKS caBundle configmaps

 ## Installations